 On April 9, Lee made a last desperate attempt to escape Grant’s clutches.
 He ordered Major General John B. Gordon’s 2nd Corps of the Army of Northern Virginia to attack Major General Philip Sheridan’s Cavalry early in the morning.
 Lee hoped to break through the Federal force to his front and continue his march west.
-The Union cavalry was stationed along the ridge that Custer had secured the day before.
+Sheridan deployed his cavalry along the ridge that Custer had secured the day before.
 Gordon’s troops successfully penetrated the Federal cavalry and seized the ridge.
 To his dismay, however, Gordon discovered that on the other side of the ridge he faced the entire Union 5th and 24th Army corps formed for battle.
 Gordon had no alternative other than to withdraw.

 Meanwhile, to the north of Appomattox Court House, the Federal 2nd Corps was moving against Major General James Longstreet’s 1st Corps.
 Realizing that his army was trapped, Lee contacted Lieutenant General Ulysses S. Grant asking for terms of surrender.
-After several hours of correspondence as cease-fire was agreed upon and the two generals met at the home of Wilmer McClean’s where Lee agreed to surrender the Army of Northern Virginia.
+After several hours of correspondence, the generals agreed upon a cease-fire.
+Afterward, they met at the home of Wilmer McLean where Lee agreed to surrender the Army of Northern Virginia.

 Estimated casualties at the Battle of Appomattox Court House totaled about 700, but that number does not take into account the 27,805 soldiers that Lee surrendered to Grant.
 The Battle of Appomattox Court House was the last battlefield engagement of the Army of Northern Virginia and it was also the last battle of the American Civil War fought in Virginia.